uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 Note:

-*	Data received must cover the whole accounting period.
+*	data received must cover the whole accounting period
-* We will be providing an API for customers to provide annual adjustments.
+* we will be providing an API for customers to provide annual adjustments

 The Declaration is the only mandatory requirement for this process, the exact text HMRC requires you to present is below